alexbevi/alexbevi.github.com/_posts/2024-04-30-the-secret-of-monkey-island.markdown

 ![](/images/adventure/mi1/scummvm-monkey-00045.png)
 _The End_

 I basically loved everything about this game.
 The writing was fantastic, the story was compelling, the puzzles were challenging but intuitive, the music was great, it's visually appealing and the dialogue was engaging.
+If you're already a fan of this game, I'd encourage you to go read the Video Game History Foundation's [30th anniversary of Monkey Island](https://gamehistory.org/monkeyisland/) article as it contains lots of development details and insights.

 There are 2 sequels to this game that I plan on playing for this series, and I am really looking forward to getting to those.
 I know there's a fourth game, but [Escape from Monkey Island](https://en.wikipedia.org/wiki/Escape_from_Monkey_Island) came out in 2000 so is just outside the range I set - though I might circle back to it one day just for fun.